aws-powertools/powertools-lambda-dotnet/docs/utilities/batch-processing.md

     ```

     1.  **Step 1**.
-Creates a class that inherits from SQSCustomRecordHandler and override the HandleAsync method.
+Creates a class that implements ISqsRecordHandler interface and the HandleAsync method.
     2.  **Step 2**.
 You can have custom logic inside the record handler and throw exceptions that will cause this message to fail
     3.  **Step 3**.
 RecordHandlerResult can return empty (None) or some data.
 	3.  **Step 4**.
 Lambda function returns the Partial batch response